Beaubble + Peelable Nail Polish

 At Beaubble

 WHAT IT IS It’s really made of water!
 Unlike traditional nail polish, our non-toxic formula is 60% water-based with no overwhelming chemical scent.
 Dries within 2–3 minutes and is less damaging to the nails.
 Can be removed by peeling it off like a sticker without using a nail polish remover or cotton pads.
-[MUST READ] ❌ not your average long-lasting nail or gel polish ✅ although there are individual differences, our Peelable Polish is meant to last for 2-4 days ✅ for those who want to match their nails to their outfits on a daily basis! ❌ not your average opaque nail polish (but buildable) ✅ has a gorgeous watercolor-like, sheer, shiny, jellybean finish ✅ allows your skin to breathe and saves your skin from irritation ♻️ sustainably paint, peel, and paint again!
+[MUST READ] ❌ not your average long-lasting nail or gel polish ✅ although there are individual differences, our Peelable Polish is meant to last for 2-4 days ✅ top it off with a clear topcoat for longer-lasting (it will still be peelable)! ✅ for those who want to match their nails to their outfits on a daily basis! ❌ not your average opaque nail polish (but buildable) ✅ has a gorgeous watercolor-like, sheer, shiny, jellybean finish ✅ allows your skin to breathe and saves your skin from irritation ♻️ sustainably paint, peel, and paint again!
 Free of: Acetone, Animal-Derived Ingredients, Bisphenol-A, Camphor, Ethyl Tosylamide, Formaldehyde Resin, Fragrances, Gluten, Glycol Ether of Series E, Nonylphenol Ethoxylate, Parabens, Phthalates (including DBP), Styrene, Toluene, Triphenyl Phosphate (TPHP/TPP) and Xylene Inspired by Elsa's own everyday pleasures